-Tooth Extractions near Huber Heights, OH
+Tooth Extractions Near Huber Heights, OH

 If a tooth can’t be saved, we’ll explain a simple, comfortable next step so you get relief and know the plan.